darkDragontid/semantic_framework/5_5_Meta-Layer_Interpretation_and_Ontological_Rule.md

 The Problem of Multidimensional Interpretation

 The base system operates with the theme/focus pair as the primary tool for interpretation.
-However, a single note can be understood from several fundamentally different perspectives.
+However, a single note can be understood from several fundamentally different perspectives (for example, functional, psychological, ethical perspectives...)

-_Example:_
-- A note about a broken promise can be interpreted from:

-- A functional perspective: theme: obligation_management / focus: deadline_miss

-- A psychological perspective: theme: interpersonal_conflict / focus: breach_of_trust

-An ethical perspective: theme: moral_responsibility / focus: consequences_of_choice

 The Concept of an "Interpretation Container"